theirishpenguin/modspace/README.md

 This "nested plane of death" can be a massive pain.
 Not only does it look awkward but, given many teams have coding standards with set line length limits, it quickly eats up your available character count.
-Why should a developer be penalised for nesting modules (unneccessary nesting is not recommended of course!)?
+Why should a developer be penalised for nesting modules?
+(Unneccessary nesting is not recommended of course!)
 One solution is to define the parent namespace in advance of the implementation - and this is much better...